 - Ascertain eligibility for employment, welfare benefits or asylum support; and

-- Determine whether the family can only receive support if this is necessary to prevent a breach of their human rights or EU treaty rights.
+- Determine whether the family can only receive support if this is necessary to prevent a breach of their human rights.

 - Whether emergency support needs to be provided whilst assessments are being carried out.